French submarine Vengeur: Vichy France

 Vengeur began her return voyage during the evening of 28 July 1941.
 She passed Cape Guardafui on 31 July and reentered the Indian Ocean in heavy monsoon weather.
 The storm intensified, and she suffered significant damage, including five punctured ballast tanks.
 She reached Diego-Suarez on 8 August 1941, completing a 4400 nmi round-trip voyage, and began repairs which lasted three months.

 After completion of her repairs, Vengeur was placed on alert on 25 November 1941 for another Djibouti mission.
 She departed Diego-Suarez on 2 December 1941 bound for Djibouti with a cargo of 18 t of food.
 She arrived at Djibouti on 11 December 1941.
 After discharging her cargo, Vengeur patrolled in the Gulf of Tadjoura on 15 December, and on 22 December 1941 she covered the sea trials of Élorn.
 Vengeur and her sister ship Le Glorieux sortied from Djibouti on 31 December 1941 and on 6, 13, and 16 January 1942 to protect barge convoys making the passage between Djibouti and Obock.
 From 16 to 20 January 1942, Vengeur, Le Glorieux, and the aviso D'Iberville conducted a patrol in the Gulf of Aden.
 Vengeur and D'Iberville then headed for Diego-Suarez, which they reached on 27 January 1942.
 Vengeur spent February 1942 in an alert status at Diego-Suarez.

 Vengeur departed Madagascar on 16 March 1942, bound for France in company with L'Espoir.
 The submarines made an overnight stop at Tulear on 21–22 March 1942, where they met the French auxiliary cruiser Quercy.
 They next stopped at Dakar from 19 to 27 April, at Casablanca from 3 to 8 May, and at Oran from 10 to 11 May before arriving at Toulon on 13 May 1942, where they began repairs.
-They were disarmed and defueled at Toulon on 1 June 1942 in accordance with the terms of the 1940 armistice with Germany and Italy.
+They were disarmed, defueled, and placed under guard at Toulon on 1 June 1942 in accordance with the terms of the 1940 armistices with Germany and Italy.

 Loss

 Vengeur was at Toulon's Northeast Missiessy Basin when Germany and Italy occupied the Free Zone (Zone libre) of Vichy France on 27 November 1942, and she was among the French vessels scuttled at Toulon to prevent their seizure by Germany when German forces entered the naval base that day.
-Her wreck was scrapped from March to May 1943.
+Scrapping of her wreck began in March 1943 and was completed in May 1943.